-Sprinkler systems are great when they work.
-They make lawn care so much easier, and they’re likely to leave you with a much greener, healthier lawn.
+When a sprinkler system works, it can make lawn care easier, leaving you with a greener and healthier lawn.
 But when they stop working, they can be a source of unlimited frustration.
 The best way to prevent that frustration is to know how to spot signs of trouble early.
-Then you can learn how we fix problems at Andy’s Sprinkler, Drainage, & Lighting.
-Today, we’re going to talk about solenoids.
+Once you can spot the signs, give the best in the business a call for all your sprinkler maintenance and repairs, Andy’s Sprinkler, Drainage, & Lighting.

 Signs You Have a Problem

 The solenoid is what controls the water pressure.
 It receives an electric current from the controller to determine what adjustments need to be made.
 It uses a plunger to adjust the valve, and there are a few more moving parts in the mix.
 All of this is what allows an automated sprinkler system to run things for you and provide that great convenience.
-But when the solenoid is bad, you can get some weird sprinkler problems.
+But when the solenoid is bad, you can get some weird sprinkler problems, such as the water won’t shut off.

 The Water Won’t Shut Off